jwzhanggy/Graph-Bert/README.md

 ## How to run the code?

+### To run a script, you can just use command line: python3 script_name.py

+We suggest to run the code with Pycharm and python3.

+### What are the scripts used for?

 (1) The Graph-Bert model takes (a) node WL code, (b) intimacy based subgraph batch, (c) node hop distance as the prior inputs.
 These can be computed with the script_1_preprocess.py.

 (2) Pre-training of Graph-Bert based on node attribute reconstruction and graph structure recovery is provided by script_2_pre_train.py.